Lifts/Elevators are bare essential rather than luxuries particularly for a high rise (high multi-storey) buildings.

 Based on traffic analysis Lifts can be operated what is called Peak time Modes (Up Peak Mode or Down Peak Mode).A particular mode is set on the basis of traffic requirement (Up peak on start of day and Down Peak on day end).The lift on reaching the last called floor is directed back to lowest/highest floor and continue the operation for set time, rather than waiting at any floor.

-3) Performance Factors: we need to measure the performance on the basis of Quality and Quantity.
+We need to measure the performance on the basis of Quality and Quantity.
 Qualitative factors are like waiting time, amenities and design whereas Quantity includes the number of passengers lift can carry, top speed of lift etc. High capacity lifts take more space and require more energy, therefore its essential to optimise the capacity with design of the building; also more number of passengers would increase the round trip time.
 Therefore for greater capacity and high rise building greater speed lifts are preferred.
 For Optimisation of time for waiting for lift, total travel cycle should be considered

 Increasing the Number of Lifts can reduce the Waiting time considerably but increasing the lifts have following constraints.